random689/tp/docs/UserGuide.md

 Format: `clearStudent`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If you want to delete all students from the address book, simply make sure the currently displayed list contains all students.
-You can make all students appear in the displayed list by the `listStudents` command.
+You can make all students appear in the displayed list by the `listStudent` command.
 </div>

 (Comment: probably change it to plural).